josamontiel/Detection-Engineering-Framework/ucf.md

 use case is a security monitoring scenario that is aimed at the detection of manifestations of a cyber threat”.
 A use case has a strategical, tactical and operational component.
-This definition emphasizes the fact that the focus of the framework is on the ‘detect’ phase of the NIST cybersecurity framework.
+This definition emphasizes the fact that the focus of the framework is on the ‘detect’ and ‘respond’ phase of the NIST cybersecurity framework.
 Naturally, the events and incidents that flow from the security monitoring architecture can be used to improve protection mechanisms or further refine the threat